ibm-cloud-docs/log-analysis/archive.md

 	After you log in with your user ID and password, the {{site.data.keyword.Bluemix_notm}} Dashboard opens.

-2. From the Dashboard, select the {{site.data.keyword.cos_short}} instance where you plan to create the bucket.
+2. From the Dashboard, select the {{site.data.keyword.cos_full_notm}} instance where you plan to create the bucket.

 3. Select **Buckets**.
 Then, click **Create Bucket**.